DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 There are 2 types of grant funding -- for induction and for training.

--   Induction grant funding includes
+Induction grant funding includes:

-    -   Year 1 Core Funding.
+- Year 1 Core funding

-    -   Year 2 Time of Timetable Funding.
-Covers both:
+- Year 2 Time off timetable funding

+Year 2 Time off timetable funding is comprised of:

 -  5% off timetable in year 2 of induction

 -  20 hours of mentor support in year 2 of induction

--   This funding is dedicated only for schools on the FIP programme.
+Training grant funding is dedicated only for schools on the FIP programme.
+This includes:
-    Training grant funding includes:

-    -   Year 1 & 2 Lead Provider Funding.
+- Year 1 & 2 Lead Provider funding

-    -   Backfill mentor Funding.
+- Backfill mentor funding

 ## Training grant funding.
 Year 1 & 2 Lead Provider (LP)  Funding.